What is an ocarina?

 Asian ocarina designs also differ as Asian makers added 'subholes' to the instrument increasing the total number of finger holes from 10 to 12.

-These additional holes extend the sounding range by adding additional notes to the instrument's low end, but also affect the behaviour of the whole instrument, and tend to make the high notes sound worse.
+These additional holes extend the sounding range by adding additional notes to the instrument's low end, and otherwise the fingering system is the same.
+See An introduction to the ocarina's fingering system.

 Most wind instruments can be overblown, a technique where the player blows harder to create higher pitched notes, however ocarinas cannot.
 Each diatonic note has its own hole, and the total range a single chamber can achieve is limited by physics to slightly more than an octave.